christophrumpel/chatbot-php-boilerplate/readme.md

 ---

-If you want to start building a chatbot in PHP, then this is a perfect start.
+If you want to start building a chatbot in PHP, then this boilerplate is a perfect start.
 It includes everything you need to know to connect you application to a messenger (currently on Facebook Messenger support).
 You will find simple examples to reply to the messenger.

-Additionally this boilerplate supports bot platforms like [api.ai](http://api.ai) and [wit.ai](http://wit.ai) (comings oon) too.
+Additionally this boilerplate supports bot platforms like [api.ai](http://api.ai) and [wit.ai](http://wit.ai) (wit .ai coming soon) too.
 This will help you to process and understand the user's message and intent.

 This package uses [PSR-1][] and [PSR-2][],  If you notice compliance oversights, please send a patch via pull request.

 ## Requirements

 * >= PHP 7
+* Composer

+## Supported messenger platform

+* Facebook Messenger
-* composer installed
+* more coming

 ## Covered

 * Create a FB Messenger app
 * Create a FB Page
-* Setup the PHP chatbot boilerplate
+* Setup the Chatbot PHP Boilerplate
-* Create a webhook for the messenger app
+* Create a webhook
 * Connect the Facebook app to the Facebook page

 ## Not covered

+* How to use api.ai
 * How to use wit.ai
-* How to user api.ai

 ## Installation

 ### Create a FB page

 First login to Facebook and [create a Facebook page](https://www.facebook.com/pages/create).
 The page doesn't need to be public.
-Choose the settings that fits best to your bot, but for testing it is not important.
+Choose the settings that fits best your bot, but for testing it is not important.

 ### Create a FB Messenger app